Current status2022

 Environmental subsidies and similar transfers can be classified by the environmental protection or natural resource domain towards which they are targeted (for definitions of both activities and further details, the link is provided below).
 This indicator presents governmental expenditure under the Classification of Environmental Protection Activities (CEPA) 06 Protection of biodiversity and landscape (Table 2.6) and Classification of Resource Management Activities (CReMA) 12 Management of wild flora and fauna (Table 2.12) in the Environmental Subsidies and Similar Transfers module collated by the CSO.

-The mean total transfers across CEPA 06 and CReMA 12 programmes from 2000-2018 was €242.3 million.
-In 2018, the total transfers for biodiversity protection and management were €241.7 million, 24% higher than the preceding five-year average and 1% higher than the 10-year average.
+The mean total transfers across CEPA 06 and CReMA 12 programmes from 2000-2022 was €244million.
+In 2022, the total transfers for biodiversity protection and management were €208.3 million, 7.8% lower the preceding five-year average and 9.2% higher the 10-year average.

 References